pendle-finance/pendle-sdk-core-v2-public/README.md

 Clone [`.env.example`](.env.example) to a new `.env` file and edit it to match your environment.

+By default, write function tests are disabled.
+To enable them, uncomment the `INCLUDE_WRITE` field in `.env`.
 After unskipping the write function tests, fund the account with USDC and PENDLE tokens.
-Run the tests in the following order (do note that this will involve real funds, so please do it either on a testnet or a local fork):
+Run the tests in the following order (do note that this will involve real funds):

 1. [SCY](test/SCY.spec.ts)
 2. [YT](test/YT.spec.ts)